-Borrowers can choose a fixed-rate loan to lock in a low interest rate.
-Borrowers choose these types of loans when interest rates are low and they want to lock in this low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer greater consistency in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at the best rate currently available.
+Borrowers can choose a fixed-rate loan in order to lock in a low interest rate.
+People choose fixed-rate loans when interest rates are low and they want to lock in this low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer greater stability in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at a good rate.
 Call Budica Financial Corporation at (951)840-4188 to discuss your situation with one of our professionals.

-Most ARM programs have a cap that protects borrowers from sudden increases in monthly payments.
+Most programs have a cap that protects borrowers from sudden monthly payment increases.
 Your ARM may feature a cap on how much your interest rate can increase in one period.
-For example: no more than two percent per year, even if the underlying index goes up by more than two percent.
-Sometimes an ARM features a "payment cap" that guarantees that your payment will not increase beyond a fixed amount over the course of a given year.
-Plus, the great majority of adjustable programs feature a "lifetime cap" — the interest rate can't ever exceed the capped amount.
+For example: no more than two percent a year, even though the underlying index increases by more than two percent.
+Your loan may have a "payment cap" that instead of capping the interest directly, caps the amount your payment can increase in one period.
+The majority of ARMs also cap your interest rate over the duration of the loan period.

-ARMs most often feature the lowest, most attractive rates toward the start.
-They provide that rate for an initial period that varies greatly.
+ARMs most often have the lowest rates at the start.
+They guarantee that rate from a month to ten years.
 You've probably read about 5/1 or 3/1 ARMs.
-In these loans, the introductory rate is set for three or five years.
+For these loans, the introductory rate is set for three or five years.
 It then adjusts every year.
-These loans are fixed for a certain number of years (3 or 5 years, then adjust after the initial period.
-These loans are best for people who expect to move within three or five years.
-These types of ARMs are best for people who plan to move before the initial lock expires.
+These kinds of loans are fixed for 3 or 5 years, then adjust after the initial period.
+These loans are usually best for borrowers who anticipate moving in three or five years.
+These types of adjustable rate loans most benefit people who plan to move before the initial lock expires.